class Foo

 };

-This will not compile, because the return type of mocked functions must be copyable.
 A workaround I have been using for simple cases is to use an adapter function:

 class Foo